sunghoonyang/analysisPortfolio/foodWorldCup/README.md

 <h1>Food World Cup</h1>
 Hello world! this is my sample data analysis.
 Data is from fivethirtyeight.com.
-This analysis covers 3 actions
+This analysis covers 3 actions <br>
-1. Data cleaning
+1. Data cleaning <br>
-2. Segmentation
+2. Segmentation <br>
-3. Visualisation
+3. Visualisation <br>

 <h2>Python Cleaner</h2>
 Python cleaner reads in the file, changes the each column's header question for the country cuisine to simply the country name. <br>